Boxing at the 2020 Summer Olympics – Women's featherweight: Competition format

 Like all Olympic boxing events, the competition is a straight single-elimination tournament.
 The competition begins with a preliminary round, where the number of competitors is reduced to 16, and concludes with a final.
 As there are fewer than 32 boxers in the competition, a number of boxers will receive a bye through the preliminary round.
 Both semifinal losers are awarded bronze medals.

 Bouts consist of three three-minute rounds with a one-minute break between rounds.
 A boxer may win by knockout or by points.
 Scoring is on the "10-point-must" system, with 5 judges scoring each round.
-Judges consider "number of blows landed on the target areas, domination of the bout, technique and tactical superiority and competitiveness."
+Judges consider the "number of blows landed on the target areas, domination of the bout, technique and tactical superiority and competitiveness."
 Each judge determines a winner for each round, who receives 10 points for the round, and assigns the round's loser a number of points between 7 and 9 based on performance.
 The judge's scores for each round are added to give a total score for that judge.
 The boxer with the higher score from a majority of the judges is the winner.